 In this post, I’m going to explain how to create and install a professional email signature for your coaching business.
-I’ll also show you how to install your signature in Gmail or G Suite.
+I’ll also show you how to install your signature in Gmail.

 You have a ton to offer to your ideal client, and you want an email signature that represents the caliber of that coaching.
 Visual consistency across all of your digital touch points is a good way to build recognition and trust with your ideal client.
 But how to create a professional email signature?

 Where to go to create a professional email signature

 I’ve done a ton of scouring, and the two websites that I think are best for a non-developer to create a custom email signature are Si.gnatu.re and MySignature.io.
 They’re both easy to use and among the least clunky of the many email signature generation sites out there.

 They’re also both 100% free, though of course there are extra features you can purchase for a minimal fee.

 The downside of going the free email signature route

 The bad news about creating email signatures is that if you want it to be free, then you’re usually going to have some sort of external branding in it somewhere.
 Here’s an example:

 See the “Create your own signature” stamp at the bottom?
 If you click on the link there it takes you to the website where I created that signature in the first place.
 Not super professional.

 You can usually pay to have this removed, or in the case of Si.gnatu.re, they say they’ll remove the signature if you share about the platform on your social media.
 I haven’t actually tested that out myself, though.